 Asana is a trademark and service mark of Asana, Inc., registered in the U.S. and in other countries.

-I'm Mike Houston, a software developer based in York in the UK.
+I'm Mike Houston, a software developer based in the UK.
 Kothar Labs is the name I trade under for freelance work and personal projects, such as Ditto.

 You can also follow me on Twitter if that's your thing.